Andrew Western: Parliament

 Western had twice sought election to Parliament before being elected, being the Labour candidate in Altrincham and Sale West at the 2017 and 2019 general elections.
 On both occasions, he retained the party's second place, but was defeated by incumbent MP Sir Graham Brady.
 The previously safe Conservative seat, had, however, become marginal.
 In 2019, he and Brady both lost ground to the Liberal Democrats and Greens.

 On 26 June 2022, Western was selected to contest Stretford and Urmston after the upcoming retirement of incumbent Labour MP Kate Green at the next general election; Green resigned in November 2022, triggering a by-election, at which Western was the successful Labour candidate.
 He won the by-election with 69.6% of the vote.

+In the Labour reshuffle of September 2023, Western was promoted to the Opposition Whip's Office.
+Following the 2024 General Election Western was appointed Parliamentary Under Secretary of State at the Department for Work and Pensions as the Minister for Transformation.
+In the 2024 general election Western retained his seat.

 Political views

 Western supported Yvette Cooper in the 2015 Labour leadership election.
 In the 2020 leadership election, he supported Lisa Nandy for Leader, backing Angela Rayner in the deputy leadership contest.

 Western endorsed Tony Lloyd in the 2016 Greater Manchester Labour Party mayoral selection.

 In a speech to Stand Up to Racism Manchester, Western claimed to have "chased (Tommy Robinson) out of Trafford", and expressed his concern about Donald Trump and Boris Johnson, describing the latter as "far right".

+He is a member of the Fabian Society.

 Electoral history

+Personal life

+Western lived with his mother until his early 30’s, which he has said spurred his interesting in housing policy and the Yimby movement.